romit-gitcode/repo-assistant/README.md

-# AI GitHub Repository Assistant
+# 🤖 AI GitHub Repository Assistant

-A production-structured MVP for chatting with GitHub repositories through a Gemini-powered agent that uses MCP tools for repository intelligence.
+An open-source, MVP web application for chatting with GitHub repositories.
+It uses a **Gemini-powered agent** and the **Model Context Protocol (MCP)** to provide deep intelligence and live context about your code.

+## ✨ Features

+- **GitHub OAuth Authentication**: Securely log in using your GitHub account.
+- **Live Repository Intelligence**: Uses GitHub MCP to directly read repository files, issues, and pull requests in real-time.
+- **Gemini 2.5 Flash Agent**: Fast, streaming AI responses using an intelligent, repository-grounded tool-calling loop.
+- **Chat Persistence**: Chat sessions and messages are saved securely.
+- **Modern Tech Stack**: Built with Next.js 15 (App Router), Tailwind CSS, Drizzle ORM, and Neon PostgreSQL.

-## Phase 1 Architecture
+## 🏗️ Architecture

 ```text
 ┌────────────────────────────────────────────────────────────────────┐